timburr1/timburr1.github.io/_posts/2022-12-03-stargrave.md

 ---
 layout: post
-title: How to play Stargrave
+title: How to Play Stargrave
 excerpt: Resources for science fiction wargames in the ravaged galaxy.
 author: Tim
 tags: gaming